MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 The ability to restore databases is also an option within the Microsoft Dynamics GP application.
-Because there is a risk that this feature could be misused to alter, remove, or damage data, access to the Restore Company window is restricted to the system administrator (“sa”) login.
+Because there is a risk that this feature could be misused to alter, remove, or damage data, access to the Restore Company window is restricted to the system administrator ("sa") login.

 #### Creating Business Alerts

-Creating and running business alerts requires a handful of “touch points” or access within Microsoft SQL Server.
+Creating and running business alerts requires a handful of "touch points" or access within Microsoft SQL Server.
 Business alerts create stored procedures, Microsoft SQL Server jobs, and can send e-mail messages to users.
 Because of this, the correct permissions not only need to be granted to the company databases, but also to objects that exist inside the master and msdb databases.
 Object ownership is also an issue when creating these objects.
 This is particularly true for the Microsoft SQL Server jobs.
-Because of this, we’ve limited the option for creating business alerts to two.
+Because of this, we've limited the option for creating business alerts to two.
 The most secure choice is option 2.

 ##### Options

-1. Log in to the application as the system administrator (“sa”) and create the business alert as required (no change from previous releases).
+1. Log in to the application as the system administrator ("sa") and create the business alert as required (no change from previous releases).

 2. Assign the specific Microsoft Dynamics GP Administrator(s) SQL Login account to the SysAdmin Fixed Server Role.
-Since this option doesn’t require the Microsoft Dynamics GP Administrator(s) to log in as the SQL Server system administrator, this is the most secure option.
+Since this option doesn't require the Microsoft Dynamics GP Administrator(s) to log in as the SQL Server system administrator, this is the most secure option.